 - No side handles

-Lowepro learned from and even surpassed Peak in a few ways.
+Lowepro learned from and even surpassed Peak

 Best Value: OnePlus Explorer Backpack

-OnePlus's Explorer Backpack has the slimmest profile of this list, but it's surprisingly roomy and full of handy pockets — eight of them, to be exact, each specialized to hold phones, wallets, passports, water bottles, and so on.
+OnePlus's Explorer Backpack has the slimmest profile of this list, but it's surprisingly roomy and full of handy pockets — eight of them, to be exact, and each is specialized to hold phones, wallets, passports, water bottles, and so on.
 There's even a hidden pouch on the back for discretely tucking away a spare phone or battery pack.
 The whole bag is water-resistant and opens via a magnetic latch, similar to that of the Peak Design Everyday Backpack.